mmyoungman/code-snippets/go/htmx/templ/README.md

 `make install`

 This will:
-- Install all node dependencies for tailwindcss *shudder*
 - Install all go binaries used
 - Install all go dependencies
 - Create ./database/database.db and run all migrations